open-rsx/rsb-manual/examples-basic.rst

 Remote procedure calls (RPCs) execute methods of objects located in different processes, and potentially different computers, than the calling entity.
-Some things are easier to implement using RPCs than using :term:`event` s.
+Some things are easier to implement using RPCs than using :term:`events <event>`.
 However, using RPCs generally makes a system less flexible and often more error-prone. |project| includes means for providing and using a simple form of remote procedure calls.

 The following two sections describe